How To Swim Faster

 Help to pick up the pace

-- Go to the British Gas Swimfit zone Training Camp for advanced technique videos for the four main swimming strokes to help you get faster.
+- Go to the Masters Hub for some great swimming tips for the four main swimming strokes to help you get faster.
 You'll learn about body position, legs, arms, breathing, and turning.

 - Sounds obvious but swimming in a straight line helps you swim faster.
 But it's more difficult than you think.
-Visit the British Gas Swimfit zone here for advice from Olympic coach Ben Titley on swimming straight.
+Visit the Masters Hub here for advice from Olympic coach Ben Titley on swimming straight.

 - Getting off to a quick start is also crucial.
-The British Gas Swimfit zone also has tips on how to do swim starts for front crawl, butterfly, breaststroke and backstroke.
+The Masters Hub also has tips on how to do swim starts for front crawl, butterfly, breaststroke and backstroke.

 - Finally, poor fitting goggles can slow you down.
-Get advice on choosiing the right goggles for you in our British Gas Swimfit zone.
+Get advice on choosiing the right goggles for you on our Masters Hub.